 How to Remove Syrup and Honey Stains from Washable Clothes

 Syrups are made from the sugars of plants and are tannin stains-a plant component that often shows in varying intensity of color in the final product.
+Fresh tannin stains can usually be removed by washing the garment or table linens with laundry detergent in the hottest water temperature recommended for the fabric on the care label.

 When a drip of syrup or honey lands on fabric, use a dull knife or edge of a credit card to lift as much of the solids away from the surface of the fabric as possible.
 Do not rub because that only forces the stain deeper into the fabric fibers.
 Dip a clean white cloth or paper towel in plain water and blot the stained area until you can fully wash the garment.